 Enter customer service.

-This department is frequently neglected but its operation is essential to the long-term health of any business.
+This department is frequently neglected, but its operation is essential to the long-term health of any business.
+In fact, Customer Sucess performance is one of the 3 most frequently reported operations, according to Databox’s state of business reporting.
 The best way to ensure everything is up to code is to create comprehensive customer service reports that will cover important metrics and KPIs.
 The numbers aren’t everything, however, and you need to both understand them and act on the insights in order to get tangible benefits from a customer service report.